civictechdc/dc-campaign-finance-scraper/README.md

                                   [default: Council At-Large]
   --year INTEGER RANGE            [default: 2014] --help                          Show this message and exit.
-$ dc-campaign-finance-data committees
+$ dc-campaign-finance-scraper committees
 ["Bonds for Council 2014", "Brian Hart for DC", ...]⏎
-$ dc-campaign-finance-data records --help
+$ dc-campaign-finance-scraper records --help
-Usage: dc-campaign-finance-data records [OPTIONS]
+Usage: dc-campaign-finance-scraper records [OPTIONS]

   A list all transactions for all campaigns, between FROM-DATE and TO-DATE.
   Either the expenses of the campaign or the contributions of the campaign,